 Garuda Indonesia terminates lease for 12 Bombardier aircraft

-JAKARTA, Feb 10 (Reuters) - Flag carrier PT Garuda Indonesia GIAA.JK has terminated a lease for 12 Bombardier CRJ-1000 planes amid a bribery probe into the procurement of the aircraft, a cabinet minister said on Wednesday.
+JAKARTA, Feb 10 (Reuters) - Indonesian flag carrier PT Garuda Indonesia GIAA.JK has terminated a lease for 12 Bombardier CRJ-1000 planes amid a bribery probe into the procurement of the aircraft, a cabinet minister said on Wednesday.

 The contract with Nordic Aviation Capital (NAC) was initially due to end in 2027, but Garuda will return the planes to the lessor early, State-Owned Enterprise Minister Erick Thohir said.